Magoninho/marching-squares/README.md

 # marching-squares
-Marching squares (2D version of marching cubes) in pygame
+Marching squares (2D version of marching cubes)

+There is a pygame version and an SFML version (C++).